Blythburgh railway station

 Blythburgh railway station was located in Blythburgh, Suffolk.
 The station had two goods sheds.
 The one shown below is the only remaining building of the Southwold Railway.
 It closed in 1929, 50 years after it had opened for passenger traffic.

+The station and a short section of track is being restored by the Halesworth and Southwold Narrow Gauge Railway Society.